-An AP with a red or flashing LED (except if it’s green) has poor signal strength and will require adjustments by IS&T. Signal strength can also be an issue when radio frequencies can’t pass through brick walls or other dense material.
+Signal strength can be an issue when radio frequencies can’t pass through brick walls or other dense material.
 To help minimize this type of interference, IS&T has been moving access points into rooms so that they’re closer to client devices.

 Consumer devices like Alexa and the Fire TV Stick are designed to work on small wireless networks that serve a handful of devices.
 They aren’t generally compatible with enterprise-level technologies and protocols.
 To learn more, see Find out if that smart device isn’t quite smart enough for MIT’s wireless network.

-If you spot an AP with a red or flashing LED signal or with misaligned antennas, you can report the issue to the IS&T Service Desk.
-Please don’t try to realign antennas yourself.
+If you spot an access point with a steady red LED signal, you can report the issue to the IS&T Service Desk.

 If your device has a weak connection, go to the Knowledge Base article, Problems connecting to the wireless network at MIT.
 Write down the information requested in the “Reporting a problem to IS&T” section and then contact the IS&T Service Desk for help.